Local plasticity rules can learn deep representations using self-supervised contrastive predictions: Main goals and related work

 Most previous learning rules which include global modulating factors interpret it as a reward prediction error \citep{schultz1997neural,gerstner2018eligibility,Pozzi2020}.
 In this paper, we address self-supervised learning and view global modulating factors as broadcasting signals, modeling the self-awareness that something has changed in the stimulus (e.g. because of a saccade).
+Hence, the main function of the broadcast factor in our model is to identify contrastive inputs, which avoids a common pitfall for self-supervised learning models: `trivial' or `collapsed' solutions, where the model produces a constant output, which is easily predictable, but useless for downstream tasks.
 In vision, we use a broadcast factor to model the strong, saccade-specific activity patterns identified throughout the visual pathway \citep{Kowler1995, leopold1998, ross2001changes, mcfarland2015}.
-In other sensory pathways, like audition, this broadcast factor may model attention signals arising when changing focus on a new input source \citep{Fritz2007}.
-The main function of the broadcast factor in our model is to identify contrastive inputs, which avoids a common pitfall for self-supervised learning models: `trivial' or `collapsed' solutions, where the model produces a constant output, which is easily predictable, but useless for downstream tasks.
+In other sensory pathways, like audition, this broadcast factor may model attention signals arising when changing focus on a new input source \citep{Fritz2007}, cross-modal input indicating a change in head or gaze direction, or signal/speaker-identity inferred from blind source separation, which can be done on low-level representation with biologically plausible learning rules \citep{hyvarinen1997fast, ziehe1998tdsep, molgedey1994separation}.
+Our learning rule further requires this global factor to predict the absence or presence of a gaze change, hence conveying a \emph{change prediction error} rather than classical reward prediction error.
+Here, we do not model the precise circuitry computing this factor in the brain, however, we speculate that a population of neurons could express such a scalar factor e.g. through burst-driven multiplexing of activity, see \citet{payeur2021burst} and \autoref{app:extra}.

 Our theory takes inspiration from the substantial progress seen in unsupervised machine learning in recent years and specifically from contrastive predictive coding (CPC) \citep{Oord2018}.
 CPC trains a network (called {\it encoder}) to make {\it predictions} of its own responses to future inputs, while keeping this prediction as different as possible to its responses to {\it fake} inputs ({\it contrasting}).
 A key feature of CPC is that predicting and contrasting happens in latent space, i.e. on the output representation of the encoder network.
 This avoids modeling a generative model for perfect reconstruction of the input and all its details (e.g. green, spiky).
 Instead the model is forced to focus on extracting high-level information (e.g. cactus).
 In our notation, CPC evaluates a prediction $\bm W^{\mathrm{pred}} \bm c^{t}$ such that a score function $u_t^{\tau} = {\bm z^{\tau}}^\top \bm W^{\mathrm{pred}} \bm c^{t}$ becomes larger for the true future $\tau=t+\delta t$ (referred to as positive sample) than for any other vector $\bm z^{t'}$ taken at arbitrary time points $t'$ elsewhere in the entire training set (referred to as negative samples in CPC).
 This means, that the prediction should align with the future activity $\bm z^{t+\delta t}$ but not with the negative samples. \citet{Oord2018} formalizes this as a softmax cross-entropy classification, which leads to the traditional CPC loss: